hhu-stups/prolog-jupyter-kernel/README.md

 The actual kernel code determining the handling of requests is not implemented by the kernel class itself.
 Instead, there is the file [prolog_kernel_base_implementation.py](./prolog_kernel/prolog_kernel_base_implementation.py) which defines the class `PrologKernelBaseImplementation`.
 When the kernel is started, a (sub)object of this class is created.
 It handles the starting of and communication with the Prolog server.
 For all requests (execution, shutdown, completion, inspection) the kernel receives, a `PrologKernelBaseImplementation` method is called.
 By creating a subclass of this and defining the path to it as `kernel_implementation_path`, the actual implementation code can be replaced.

 If no such path is defined, the path itself or the defined class is invalid, a default implementation is used instead.
-In case of SWI- and SICStus Prolog, the files [swi_kernel_implementation.py](./prolog_kernel/swi_kernel_implementation.py) and [sicstus_kernel_implementation.py](./prolog_kernel/sicstus_kernel_implementation.py) are used.
+In case of SICStus and SWI-Prolog, the files [swi_kernel_implementation.py](./prolog_kernel/swi_kernel_implementation.py) and [sicstus_kernel_implementation.py](./prolog_kernel/sicstus_kernel_implementation.py) are used.
 Otherwise, the base implementation from the file [prolog_kernel_base_implementation.py](./prolog_kernel/prolog_kernel_base_implementation.py) is loaded.

 ## Development